xullnn/c-101/pre_for_assess/articulation.md

 - isolate code into reasonable chunks and extract to methods

-- write methods that have on single responsibility
+- write methods that have one single responsibility